 A: The short answer is whatever the market (someone) will pay.
 That said, don't overpay or fall for the 3x, 4x of incorrectly calculated "Cash Flow" & Broker/Seller mumbo jumbo!
 True valuation formulas should be used.
 Income Based Discounted Cash Flow (DCF) is a good method for valuation.
 It is a recognized Business Valuation Approach by the National Association of Certified Valuators and Analysts® and American Institute of Certified Public Accountants.
 It uses Discounted cash flow valuation based on Free Cash Flow (EBITDA minus CAPEX) along with growth factor considerations and a Weighted Average Cost of Capital (WACC) or required rate of return.
 Vehicles should be valued based on Blue Book Value.

-FedEx Routes can definitely be a good investment, but setting a purchase price based on 3x, 4x of a loosely defined "Cash Flow", x% of Revenue in isolation, and other methods could lead to a very happy Broker/Seller when the transaction closes and a Buyer who has overpaid and possibly setup for failure as a result.
+FedEx Routes can definitely be a good investment, but setting a purchase price based on 3x, 4x of a loosely defined "Cash Flow", x% of Revenue in isolation, and other methods could lead to disaster.
+Unfortunately overpaying typically leads to the Broker and Seller high-fiving and dancing when the transaction closes and a Buyer that could be setup for failure.

 Q: How can I go wrong with the "Cash Flow" generated by routes or linehaul runs?